cloudofoz/godot-deformablemesh/README.md

 - While other deformers support deforming multiple meshes at once, a `DragDeformer` can only be tied to a single mesh at a time.

+## Credits
+I wish to thank the community for any contribution or feedback.
+Special thanks to:

+- **Kevin Loustau**, for sparking the idea behind the `DragDeformer` feature.

 ## Changelog

 **v0.40**